agh-glk/fcs/docs/source/manager/management/commands/autoscaling.rst

    .. py:method:: spawn_task_server(task)

-      Spawns task server for the given task.
-This method is called in two cases: the task is new or previously assigned task server did not confirm its proper launch.
+      Spawns Task Server for the given task.
+This method is called in two cases: the task is new or previously assigned Task Server did not confirm its proper launch.

-      :param Task task: task for which new task server is spawned
+      :param Task task: task for which new Task Server is spawned

    .. py:method:: spawn_crawler()